TPS to Green Card

 Alternatively, a green card for TPS holders may be a possibility if the person had prior permission from U.S. Citizenship and Immigration Services (USCIS), traveled abroad, and have advance parole documents.

-A TPS adjustment is granted when TPS beneficiaries or TPS holders return to the immigration status they previously held, or they acquired a new status.
-For many people, a TPS adjustment occurs when the U.S. government ends temporary protected status for citizens of their country.
+A TPS adjustment is granted when TPS beneficiaries or TPS holders return to the immigration status they previously held or they acquired a new status.
+For many people, a TPS adjustment occurs when the U.S. government ends the temporary protected status for citizens of their country.

 Then, anyone in the U.S. who lost this TPS status would return to being undocumented and subject to removal.